Michael Everson: Font development

-In 1995 he designed a Unicode font, Everson Mono, a monospaced typeface with more than 4,800 characters.
+In 1995, he designed a Unicode font, Everson Mono, a monospaced typeface with more than 4,800 characters.
 This font was the third Unicode-encoded font to contain a large number of characters from many character blocks, after Lucida Sans Unicode and Unihan font (both 1993).
-In 2007 he was commissioned by the International Association of Coptic Studies to create a standard free Unicode 5.1 font for Coptic, Antinoou, using the Sahidic style.
+In 2007, he was commissioned by the International Association of Coptic Studies to create a standard free Unicode 5.1 font for Coptic, Antinoou, using the Sahidic style.

 Conscript Unicode Registry

 Together with John Cowan, he is also responsible for the ConScript Unicode Registry, a project to coordinate the mapping of artificial scripts into the Unicode Private Use Area.
-Among the scripts "encoded" in the CSUR, Shavian and Deseret were eventually formally adopted into Unicode; two other conscripts under consideration are Tolkien's scripts of Tengwar and Cirth.
+Among the scripts encoded in the CSUR, Shavian and Deseret were eventually formally adopted into Unicode; two other conscripts under consideration are Tolkien's scripts of Tengwar and Cirth.
+Everson eventually abandoned work on the ConScript registry around 2008 due to his schedule being too busy to devote further time to it.

 Language and locale information

 Everson has also created locale and language information for many languages, from support for the Irish language and the other Celtic languages to the minority Languages of Finland.
 In 2000, together with Trond Trosterud, he co-authored Software localization into Nynorsk Norwegian, a report commissioned by the Norwegian Language Council.
 In 2003 he was commissioned by the United Nations Development Programme to prepare a report on the computer locale requirements for the major languages of Afghanistan (Pashto, Dari, and Uzbek), co-authored by Roozbeh Pournader, which was endorsed by the Ministry of Communications of the Afghan Transitional Islamic Administration.
 More recently, UNESCO's Initiative B@bel funded Everson's work to encode the N'Ko and Balinese scripts.

+He is also an expert coordinating the registration of IETF language tags.

 Work on a standard for Cornish

-In 2007 he co-authored a proposal for a new standard written form of Cornish, called Kernowek Standard.
+In 2007, Everson co-authored a proposal for a new standard written form of Cornish, called Kernowek Standard.
 Following the publication of the Standard Written Form in 2008, Everson and a group of other users examined the specification and implemented a set of modifications to it, publishing a formal specification in 2012.